-For example, the luxury car brand may choose to focus on customers who value quality and status.
-While the B2B enterprise marketing platform may target marketing managers who are motivated to increase productivity and show value to their executive team.
+For example, the luxury car brand may focus on customers who value quality and status.
+While the B2B enterprise marketing platform may target marketing managers motivated to increase productivity and show value to their executive team.

 While demographic and psychographic segmentation focuses on who a customer is, behavioral segmentation focuses on how the customer acts.

 - Spending habits

 - User status